Every language has words, expressions and concepts that are untranslatable or that reveal a lot about the country’s culture.

 This nice synecdoche means “having an affair” and refers to a visit to one’s mistress, usually made late enough in the day that leaving work won’t look suspicious, but earlier than the normal end-of-business day, i.e. 7 p.m. in France.
-Then, your typically Frenchman dashes off for a 8 p.m. dinner with the wife, who is also probably having an affair.
+Then, your typical Frenchman dashes off for an 8 p.m. dinner with his wife, who is also probably having an affair.
 I always keep an eye on Feng between 5 p.m. and 7 p.m., but since this is usually the time when we pick up Mark at daycare and entertain him, chances to find extramarital encounters are slim.
 Ouf.

 Example: “Marre de ces 5 à 7!
 Je vais tout dire à ta femme. ” (“I’m sick of this affair.
 I’m going to tell your wife about us.”)